kevbite/CompaniesHouse.NET/README.md

 ### Getting company officer list

-To get a list of officers for a company, we pass in the company number in to the `GetOfficersAsync` method and await on the task.
+To get a list of officers for a company, we pass a company number in to the `GetOfficersAsync` method and await on the task.

 ```csharp
 var result = await client.GetOfficersAsync("03977902");